replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 ## Existing Clusters

-**Note:** If Velero is already installed in the cluster, you can follow the same instructions mentioned in the [Embedded Clusters](/kotsadm/snapshots/configuring-nfs/#embedded-clusters) section.
+**Note:** If Velero is already installed in the cluster, you can follow the same instructions mentioned in the [Embedded Clusters](#embedded-clusters) section above.

 If Velero is not yet installed in the cluster, then the first step would be to set up and deploy the necessary components that are going to be used to install and set up Velero with NFS.
 This can be done in two ways:

 ### Using the KOTS CLI

-The [velero configure-nfs](/kots-cli/velero/configure-nfs/) CLI command can be used to configure NFS for either online or airgapped installations.
+The `velero configure-nfs` CLI command can be used to configure NFS for either online or airgapped installations.
 After this command has run and completed successfully, it will detect if Velero is not installed and print out specific instructions on how to install and set up Velero.

 **Online Installations**